danielbradley/IxCompiler/README.md

 a namespace/package of a source file is determined by the dotted notation name of the folder it is contained within.
-Also the name of a class is determined by the name of its source file - not specified _within_ the source file like most (?all?) other language. it .
+Also the name of a class is determined by the name of its source file - not specified _within_ the source file like most (?all?) other languages.
-For example, the following source file is contained within the 'com.ixlang.package' namespace, and the class name will be 'SourceFile'.
+For example, the following source file is contained within the 'ix.base.' namespace, and the class name will be 'StringBuffer'.

 See: [ixlang.org](https://ixlang.org) for more details.